 Effective philanthropy requires an active and ongoing dialogue among donors, nonprofits and community stakeholders.
 When looking to create racial justice outcomes, philanthropists must seek out and prioritize the voices of those who are most directly affected by inequity.

-Leverage information from a broad range of sources, including grassroots publications.
+Leverage information from a broad range of sources, including local, identity-based and other publications.
 When reaching out directly to community members, leaders, organizers and practitioners, be respectful of their time.
 Don’t rely on them to educate you about race-related issues.
 Be aware that many will not be comfortable sharing personal stories.
 Consider compensating these individuals and groups when seeking their specialized and valuable expertise to inform your giving strategy.

 Charitable giving benefits from the inclusion of diverse viewpoints and experiences.
 You should consider: